ziadtarekfa/Accessorize-Admin/README.md

 ## Technologies Used

-The Acessorize Admin Module leverages the following technologies:
+The Accessorize Admin Module leverages the following technologies:
-// Write it mister small
+* ReactJS
+* React Router
+* Express

 ## Getting Started

-To get started with the Acessorize Admin Module, follow these steps:
+To get started with the Accessorize Admin Module, follow these steps:

 1. Clone this repository to your local machine.
 2. Install the required dependencies using `npm install`.